gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 Your plugin will have the following behavior:

-- Make an API request to the demo API
+- Make an API request to the demo API.
-- Convert the data in the API response to Gatsby's node system
+- Convert the data in the API response to Gatsby's node system.
-- Link the nodes together so you can query for an author on each post
+- Link the nodes together so you can query for an author on each post.
-- Accept plugin options to customize how your plugin works
+- Accept plugin options to customize how your plugin works.
-- Optimize images from Unsplash URLs so they can be used with `gatsby-image`
+- Optimize images from Unsplash URLs so they can be used with `gatsby-image`.

 ### Set up projects for plugin development

-You'll need to setup an example site and create a plugin inside it to begin building.
+You'll need to set up an example site and create a plugin inside it to begin building.

 #### Set up an example site